talipbay/praktikmap/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/map](http://localhost:3000/map) with your browser to access the zone management interface.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The application will automatically load 44 predefined room zones on first visit.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.